xinwenfu/VChat_GMON_SEH/README.md

 	<img src="Images/I23.png" width=600>

-12. Now we can as was done in the GTER exploit perform a long jump to the start of the buffer!
+12. Now we can, as was done in the GTER exploit, perform a long jump to the start of the buffer!
 In this case the address of the starting point is `00DDF221` (This may vary!), and we can use this when providing Immunity Debugger an instruction to assemble so it can calculate the offset for us.

    1. Select the address we performed the short jumped to and right click it, select the assemble option as shown below.